Stan Ternent: Playing career

-Born in Gateshead, Ternent signed as an apprentice for Burnley FC, after being spotted by Jack Hixon, the legendary " Scout " who recognised the early talents of Ralph Coates, Trevor Stephen, Steve Bruce and Alan Shearer, amongst others.
-With Burnley's famed youth policy, Ternent found 1st team opportunities limited, and was transferred to 2nd Tier Carlisle United, where he gained a reputation as a hard tackling midfielder.
-Carlisle won promotion to the top flight at the end of the 1973–74 season, but Ternent had suffered a serious knee injury earlier that season, and despite an attempted comeback with Sunderland, Ternent was forced to retire having made 188 appearances for Carlisle, aged 28, in the Autumn of 1974.
+Born in Gateshead, Ternent signed as an apprentice for Burnley after being spotted by scout Jack Hixon.
+Ternent found first team opportunities limited at Burnley and was transferred to Second Division Carlisle United, where he gained a reputation as a hard tackling midfielder.
+Carlisle won promotion to the First Division at the end of the 1973–74 season, but Ternent had suffered a serious knee injury earlier that season.
+Despite an attempted comeback with Sunderland the following season, Ternent was forced to retire from playing later in 1974, at the age of 28.

 Managerial career

 Upon retiring, he became a coach at Sunderland, firstly, then Blackpool, assisting Bob Stokoe.
 Ternent himself became manager of the Tangerines in 1979, his first such role, and Blackpool's sixth manager in a decade.

 Immediately upon his appointment at Bloomfield Road, Ternent began to reshape the team, spending large sums on new players.
 Jack Ashurst was purchased from Sunderland for a then-club-record £132,400.
 Fellow newcomers included Dave Bamber, Colin Morris, Peter Noble and Tom McAlister.
-Despite the fresh faces, the Seasiders' fortunes didn't improve, and by early 1980 they were in the bottom half of the Third Division.
+Despite the fresh faces, the Seasiders' fortunes did not improve, and by early 1980 they were in the bottom half of the Third Division.
 Ternent was sacked on 1 February 1980, at the time becoming the club's shortest-serving manager in their history.

 He was part of the coaching staff at Bradford City and served as assistant manager to Steve Coppell at Crystal Palace before his next role as manager came nine years later, at Hull City from 1989 to 1991.
 He lost his job in January 1991, a few months before the club suffered relegation from the Second Division.
 From 1991 to 1993 he was assistant manager to Ian Porterfield and then David Webb at Chelsea before again being made redundant.

 Ternent was not out of the game for long.
-He moved from the Premier League to Division Three in a matter of weeks, becoming Mike Walsh's right-hand man at Bury.
-When Walsh quit in October 1995, Ternent moved up to the manager's seat, and seven months later he took them to Division Two as third-placed team in Division Three.
+He moved from the Premier League to Division Three in a matter of weeks, becoming Mike Walsh's assistant at Bury.
+When Walsh quit in October 1995, Ternent moved up to the manager's seat, and seven months later he took them to Division Two as the third-placed team in Division Three.
 A year later they won the Division Two championship and survived the first season in Division One; however, Ternent left Gigg Lane at the end of the 1997–98 season to take charge of Burnley in Division Two.